Chapter 1: I got the money and I got the time

 “Uh huh,” Erica said, disbelief dripping from every syllable.
 “Just a guy you mention every five minutes, who is helping you decorate your house."

-“I don’t mention him that much —” Derek looked to Boyd again, who nodded solemnly.
+“I don’t mention him that much —” Derek looked to Boyd again, who raised a skeptical eyebrow.

 Derek stared down at his beer, peeling the label off to give himself something to do.
 “He’s not my boyfriend,” he said again, and — okay, maybe that sounded a little more despondent than he had been aiming for.